anubhavsrivastava/theanubhav.com/_posts/2019-02-01-js-currying-in-interview.md

 Now we just need to create a function which returns another function, which in turn would give the sum.
 That's it.

-Before moving on, please try this problem if you have encountered it for first time.
+Before moving on, please try this problem yourself, if you have encountered it for first time.

 Solution,